 are available both on the Resuming Research and Training Web Pages.

 If you have any questions, you can contact EHS training Coordinator Stephen Endres at email@example.com or please call 607-777-2211.

 Documentation of Training

-The Division of Research will monitor completion of the CITI modules and will contact you once if not completed promptly.
-Documentation will be maintained by the Division of Research.
+The Office of Research Compliance monitors completion of the CITI modules and will contact you if not completed promptly.
+Documentation of both online and face to face trainings are maintained by the Office of Research Compliance.
 You may also print for your own records a completion certificate from CITI.
-A copy of this certificate should be maintained by the student or postdoctoral researcher should there be any question concerning completion of this requirement.
+A copy of this certificate should be maintained by the student or postdoctoral researcher should there be any question concerning the completion of this requirement.